-As at 31 March 2017 the Council had reserves/receipts in advance of £46.461 million for capital expenditure purposes (Earmarked Reserves £33.119 million, Developers' Contributions and Community Infrastructure Levy £5.440 million, Capital Receipts Reserve £7.561 million and Capital Grants £341,000).
+As at 31 March 2018 the Council had reserves/receipts in advance of £47.529 million for capital expenditure purposes (Earmarked Reserves £35.200 million, Developers' Contributions and Community Infrastructure Levy £6.281 million, Capital Receipts Reserve £5.915 million and Capital Grants £133,000).
 These reserves may be supplemented by loans raised under Prudential Borrowing, grants, new capital receipts and contributions from the revenue accounts.

-The approved original capital expenditure budget for 2017/18 is £21.266 million, including £15.290 million of schemes to be funded from Housing Revenue Account resources.
-The estimated total resources for 2017/18 will be sufficient to finance the Council's planned expenditure.
+The approved original capital expenditure budget for 2018/19 is £26.225 million, including £18.552 million of schemes to be funded from Housing Revenue Account resources.
+The estimated total resources for 2018/19 will be sufficient to finance the Council's planned expenditure.

 During 2016/17, the Council approved a strategy to invest in commercial property.
 The strategy set out an initial intention to invest within the District, for the purpose of economic redevelopment and regeneration, or for the purposes of income generation or a mixture of both.
 The timing of prospective purchases is not known, and so the original budgets do not currently allow for any of this expenditure.
-The financing of the future capital expenditure in relation to the roll-out of this strategy will be an appropriate mix of use of capital reserves, internal and prudential borrowing.
+During 2017/18, the Council approved a strategy to invest in residential property, giving the Council the opportunity to become a private sector landlord with the benefit of a proven track record in rental property management.
+The financing of the future capital expenditure in relation to the roll-out of both investment strategies will be an appropriate mix of use of capital reserves, internal and prudential borrowing.